 Good food is vital to the quality of our lives.
 Around the world, more and more people are becoming interested in not just what we eat, but also where our food comes from.
 We are regaining our awareness of food for our own health, for the health of our local economy, and for the health of the ecosystems upon which our future food production will depend.

 Good Food Dunedin is a Dunedin City Council-led initiative, supported by individuals, communities, organisations and businesses who share a vision to transform Dunedin into a thriving and sustainable food city.
-In recognition of the strength of a collective approach, many of those people are coming together as the Good Food Dunedin Alliance, in order to share their experience and expertise in support of the project.
+Many of those people are coming together as the Good Food Dunedin Alliance, in order to share their experience and expertise in support of the project.

 As well as being affordable and nutritious, we think that the food we eat should be good for people, good for the city, and good for the planet.
 By promoting healthy and sustainable food as part of a thriving local economy, the Good Food Dunedin project aims to improve the wellbeing of residents and visitors alike, and create a more vibrant, connected and prosperous city.

-- enabling partnerships of public, private and community organisations.
+- enable partnerships of public, private and community organisations

-- describing how groups can work together to use food as a vehicle for positive change.
+- describe how groups can work together to use food as a vehicle for positive change

-- providing a focal point around which these partnerships can grow over time.
+- provide a focal point around which these partnerships can grow over time.